Tipping on Amtrak Trains

 One of Amtrak’s Red Caps at Chicago Union Station

-If you want to tip, cash works best!
-You can always ask if they have electronic payments if you run out or forget.
+You can always ask if they accept electronic payments if you run out or forget.
 Packaged treats and gift cards are also lovely gestures.
 There are no ATMs on the train, nor can you get cash back, so bring tip money.

-Tipping Cafe And Dining Car Attendants.
+Tipping Café and Dining Car Attendants.

-Wrapping-up About Tipping On Amtrak Trains
+Wrapping Up About Tipping on Amtrak Trains

-It is your choice to tip or not.
+It’s your choice to tip or not.

 Safe Travels!